vendramin/vendramin.github.io/bachelor_topics.md

 * Wussing, Hans.
 The genesis of the abstract group concept.
 A contribution to the history of the origin of abstract group theory.
 Translated from the German by Abe Shenitzer and Hardy Grant.
 MIT Press, Cambridge, MA, 1984.

 ---
+### Quantum Calculus: what if calculus has no limits?

+Wait... what?
+Yes, quantum calculus is just a version of calculus where limits disappear and new possibilities emerge.
+In this bachelor project, you will explore the foundations of $q$-calculus, working with $q$-derivatives and
+$q$-integrals.
+These ideas go back to Euler and Jacobi, and were recently rediscovered through itsapplications in quantum mechanics.
+If you are ready to see calculus from a fresh algebraic perspective, this project is for you.

+##### References:

+* Kac, V. Cheung, P. Quantum calculus.
+Universitext.
+Springer-Verlag, 2002.

 ### What is a pointed Hopf algebra?

 Pointed Hopf algebras are Hopf algebras generalize group algebras and enveloping algebras of Lie algebras, and many quantum groups like quantized enveloping algebras.

 ##### References: